CF9/Databases.RGDemo/README.md

 Red Gate Database for SQL in the City presentation

-This is going to be a great presentation!
+This is going to be a super presentation!